Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 drag.
 People need to invest a ton in onboarding them or pulling them along.
 They don't push themselves - or - if they do, they don't have the tools or drive to do it effectively.
 They spin their wheels.

 **Good engineers compound themselves to a point**.
-Up to that point, their motivation compels them to become better.
+Prior to that point, their motivation compels them to become better.
-They are often super high performers during a certain stage of the company.
-After that stage, there's no longer a good fit.
+Prior to that point, they are high performers.
+After that point, their output decreases and they have a high likelihood to churn.
+That point is where the companies' priorities have changed and are no longer able to align with the engineer's values
-The point where that changes is when the companies' values are no longer aligned with the engineer's values (e.g. most important problems no longer "hard" in academic sense).
+(e.g. most important problems no longer "hard" in academic sense).

 **Great engineers compound themselves indefinitely**.
 What separates good vs. great engineers is (a) strong intrinsic motivation